aiven/aiven-docs/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.md

 :::note
-In most cases when we deal with aggregations we are not interested in individual hits, that\'s why it is common to set `size` property to zero.
+In most cases when we deal with aggregations we are not interested in individual hits, that's why it is common to set `size` property to zero.
 :::